ksu-hmi/SeniorSignal-Health-App/projectroadmap.md

 Kerrian: The code was a great example code to use for medication reminders because, but it did not work in Visual Studio code due to different errors with the code.

 Kalani: This code was useful for our project.
 It was mainly beneficial to the part of our project that involved the medication reminder alerts for our elderly patients.
 We ran into a minor problem when trying to run this specific code on VSC because our laptops weren't compatible with one of the softwares he used (Pylance).
-Otherwise, if we had that software, it wouldv'e ran on our end as well.
+Otherwise, if we had that software, it would've ran on our end as well.

 Tamari:The code was not successful because it asked to import file "pyttsx3".

 Sprint #2
-- [X] Make sure everyone is making small updates and adding commit messages in repository,DONE-TC
+- [X] Make sure everyone is making small updates and adding commit messages in repository,DONE-TC, KL
 - [] Each person should have commited at least 6 code changes of significant size
 - [] Include comments that explain what changes were made on code
 - [] Develop code and do a test run for medication reminders section of code